-There are five user-defined parameters in the algorithm, as listed in Table II.
-T_S and T_I are two iteratively updated parameters, which can be assigned with relatively small values (around 0.75) to ensure that the TIN matching process can find enough tree pairs.
-T{VS} is a VS threshold, which can be determined by a simple trial-and-error process.
+There are five user-defined parameters in the algorithm, as listed in Table II. $T_S$ and $T_I$ are two iteratively updated parameters, which can be assigned with relatively small values (around 0.75) to ensure that the TIN matching process can find enough tree pairs. $T{\rm VS}$ is a VS threshold, which can be determined by a simple trial-and-error process.
 The number of matched tree pairs should be monitored in the trial-and-error process.
-The larger the T{VS} is, the fewer the number of matched tree pairs is.
+The larger the $T{\rm VS}$ , the fewer the number of matched tree pairs.
 Since solving the rotation matrix and translation vector only requires three paired targets [58], [59], the registration process can be conducted once the trial-and-error process finds three matched tree pairs.
-However, the robustness of the transformation solution can be improved by introducing more referencing targets [58-60].
-Therefore, we encourage users to continue the trial-and-error process with as many matched tree pairs (> 8 pairs) as possible.
-T_N determines the number of iterations, which can be set to a relatively large number to eliminate the "one-to-many" phenomenon in the TIN matching process.
-In summary, the above four parameters can either be determined by a simple trial-and-error process or do not have a significant influence on the registration framework.
+However, the robustness of the transformation solution can be improved by introducing more referencing targets [58]-[60].
+Therefore, we encourage users to continue the trial-and-error process with as many matched tree pairs (greater than eight pairs) as possible. $T_N$ determines the number of iterations, which can be set to a relatively large number to eliminate the "one-to-many" phenomenon in the TIN matching process.
+In summary, the abovementioned four parameters can either be determined by a simple trialand-error process or do not have a significant influence on the registration framework.
 The only parameter that cannot be easily obtained and might have a significant influence on the registration accuracy is NN.
 To assess the sensitivity of the proposed framework to NN, we iteratively increased NN and ran the registration processes for site 1 repeatedly.
 To eliminate the influence of individual tree segmentation error on the results, the registration processes were running under a simulated scenario where the individual tree segmentation accuracy was 100%.
-All other parameters were set the same as Table II.
-Since T{VS} was set to five and at least seven points were needed to build a TIN with five triangles, the number of matched tree pairs would be zero if $NN \le 7$.
+All other parameters were set the same as in Table II.
+Since $T{VS}$ was set to five and at least seven points were needed to build a TIN with five triangles, the number of matched tree pairs would be zero if NN $\leq$ 7.
 Therefore, NN was increased from 8 to 15 with a step size of one in this analysis.
 As can be seen in Fig. 11, with the increase of NN, the number of matched tree pairs first increased and then decreased, and the largest value appeared when NN was 11.
 The difference in the number of matched tree pairs was less than 10 when NN was set between 10 and 12.
-Considering the redundant information provided by a large number of matched tree pairs for registration, it should be a safe choice to set NN as around twice the value of T{VS} .
+Considering the redundant information provided by a large number of matched tree pairs for registration, it should be a safe choice to set NN as around twice the value of $T{\rm VS}$ .

 Fig. 11.
-The influence of the number of neighbors (NN) on the TIN matching results on site 1.
+Influence of the NN on the TIN matching results on site 1.